Matt-A-Bennett/vim-surround-funk/README.md

 [surround-funk todo list](https://github.com/Matt-A-Bennett/vim_plugin_external_docs/blob/master/surround-funk.vim/todo.md).

-If it's not there, then please raise a [new issue](https://github.com/Matt-A-Bennett/surround-funk.vim/issues) so I can fix it (or submit a pull request).
+If it's not there, then please raise a [new issue](https://github.com/Matt-A-Bennett/surround-funk.vim/issues) (or submit a pull request) so I can fix it.
 To make it easier, you can use the following template (If multi-line was broken, you could show me something like this):

 ---